FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 {% include "./demos/boxBlur.htm" %}

-Visually, the result doesn't look very pleasant.
-The stronger the blur, the more "boxy" image features become.
+Visually, the result doesn't look very pleasing.
+The stronger the blur, the more "boxy" features of the image become.
 This is due to us reading and averaging the texture in a square shape.
 Especially in bloom mode, with strong `lightBrightness` and big `kernelSize`, lights become literally squares.

 Performance is also really bad.
 With bigger `kernelSizes`, our `Texture Taps` count skyrockets and performance drops.
 Mobile devices will come to a slog.
 Even the worlds fastest PC graphics cards will fall below screen refresh-rate by cranking `kernelSize` and zooming the article on PC, thus raising canvas resolution.